NOT-LPC/notlpc-concept/content/about/our-documents.md

 ---
-title: Our communications
+title: "Our communications"
-linktitle: Our communications
+linktitle: "Our communications"
-description: North of Tyne Local Pharmaceutical Committee (LPC) is the statutory organisation which represents all community pharmacies in Northumberland, Newcastle and North Tyneside.
+description: "North of Tyne Local Pharmaceutical Committee (LPC) is the statutory organisation which represents all community pharmacies in Northumberland, Newcastle and North Tyneside"
 date: 2018-09-01
 publishdate: 2018-09-01
 lastmod: 2018-09-01